jasongrimes/grimesit-mm/_pages/about.md

 I’m Jason Grimes, owner and Principal Engineer.
 I’ve been building web applications for a long time.

 I started out as a network engineer in 1990s Silicon Valley, installing computer labs and Internet connections in a dozen under-resourced public schools.
-I was a sysadmin for Unix, Windows, and early Linux.
-I learned to program in C, C++ and Java, then fell in love with the Internet and began to specialize in web applications.
+I was a sysadmin for Unix, Windows, and early Linux, learned programming in C, C++ and Java, then fell in love with the Internet and specialized in web applications.
-I’ve written production PHP and JavaScript code since the earliest days of both, and enjoyed their evolution into mature and powerful languages that run the modern web.
+I’ve written production PHP and JavaScript code since the dawn of both languages, and grown with them as they evolved into mature and powerful languages that run the modern web.

 I helped start-up, scale, and operate [ProZ.com](https://www.proz.com/), now the world’s largest network of professional translators and linguists,